Solve a residential property dispute

 - the right to buy your council home being refused because it’s deemed suitable for elderly people

 - banned tenant fees you paid to a landlord or letting agent, for example fees for a credit check

 The tribunal is independent of government and will listen to both sides of the argument before making a decision.

 There are different ways to apply in Wales, apply in Scotland and apply in Northern Ireland.

 Help you can get

-You can also find a lawyer.
+You can also get legal advice, including from a lawyer.